Mastodon Feed Widget for Website. No-code, ActivityPub - Poper

 Works with any Fediverse instance

 Mastodon has no central API.
 Each instance (mastodon.social, fosstodon.org, hachyderm.io, infosec.exchange, your self-hosted server) is its own server.
-Poper resolves the instance from your handle, calls the public ActivityPub endpoints directly, and caches posts at our CDN edge.
-Pull from a single instance, multiple instances, or the federated timeline.
-No tokens, no OAuth, no Meta-style API rotation drama.
+Poper resolves the instance from your handle, calls the public account endpoints directly, and caches posts at our CDN edge.
+Connect one account per widget with no tokens, no OAuth, and no Meta-style API rotation drama.

 No auth required for public posts